 Figure 1.
-Result of statistical analysis on image encrypted in ECB mode
+An image encrypted in ECB mode (without initialization vector).

-The FDE can be implemented on hardware layer (disks encrypted internally, encryption inside controller chipset) or in software [FDE].
-Software implementation is for example Bitlocker for Windows systems, dm-crypt in Linux, FileVault on MacOS or TrueCrypt as a multiplatform solution.
+FDE can be implemented on hardware layer (disks encrypted internally, encryption inside controller chipset) or in software [FDE].

+Software implementation is for example Bitlocker for Windows systems, dm-crypt in Linux, FileVault on MacOS or (abandoned) TrueCrypt.
 There are many other tools implementing this functionality [COMP].

 In the following exercises we will use two software FDE tools.
-The first one is LUKS/dm-crypt [LUKS] which is primary solution for Linux based systems and TrueCrypt [TC].
+The first one is LUKS/dm-crypt [LUKS] which is primary solution for Linux based systems and CipherShed/TrueCrypt [TC].